PTV-Group/leaflet-ptv-developer/README.md

     }).addTo(map);
 ```

-leaflet-xserver also has a specific `L.TileLayer.ClickableTiles07` class for bawckard-compatibility with Leaflet 0.7.x.
+leaflet-xserver also has a specific `L.TileLayer.ClickableTiles07` class for bawckward-compatibility with Leaflet 0.7.x.

 ### L.NonTiledLayer, L.NonTiledLayer.WMS